 Winter-flowering plants bring a welcome pop of colour to even the gloomiest of days, and they can be planted throughout the season providing the ground isn’t frozen.

-Here are a few bright annuals and perennials to consider for your garden:
+In our Guide to Gardening in Winter, here are a few bright annuals and perennials to consider for your garden:

 - Winter roses (also known as hellebores)